 The Graphene-Ni point cathode was fabricated by a two-step process, which consists firstly of an electrochemical etching process to obtain a sharp Ni tip, and secondly, a graphene coating step of chemical vapor deposition (CVD).
-The Graphene-Ni point cathode was shown to have a maximum emission current of about 5 μA, and the experimental results do not indicate any obvious need for regular flashing (heating) of the cathode.
-More importantly, experimental results demonstrate that the large diameter Graphene-Ni point cathodes are capable of emitting over a few micro-amps of current stably for over 72 hours, and no emitter failure was observed.
-In their study, direct ray tracing simulations of electron trajectory paths leaving the emitter surface were carried out to estimate m{α} and F, from which the virtual source size d_v and gun brightness B_r were then calculated by using Eqs.
-2 and 3.
-The source brightness values range from 7×107 A m-2 sr-1 V-1 to 2.51×109 A m-2 sr-1 V-1 for a cathode tip radii range of 130 nm to 800 nm.
-There is a trade-off between the source brightness value and the tip size.
-On the one hand, a larger tip size has a greater emission area, thereby having a better current stability and can operate in much less stringent vacuum conditions, predicted by the root mean square (RMS) noise ratio varying inversely with the emission area [72].
-One the other hand, a larger tip size has a larger virtual source size and lower source brightness value.
-This trade-off is applicable to all CFE sources, and most of the previous studies on CNT, LaB6, and CCnT tips sought to maximized gun brightness at the expense of gun current stability and stringent vacuum requirements.
-Another stand out feature of the Graphene-Ni point cathodes is their low energy spread (Fig. 5b).
-The lowest reported energy spread is 0.246 eV obtained from a tip with a radius of 500 nm, and these properties make cold field emission sources the best type of electron source for forming nano-size electron probes combined with high current intensity.
-Therefore, the promising prospect of using Graphene-based CFE cathodes for high brightness high resolution electron microscopy applications has recently been established.
+The Graphene-Ni point cathode for cathode tip-radius of 400 nm was shown to have a high emission current of about 5 μA under a relatively low applied electric field strength (0.5-1.5 V/nm) on the tip apex.
+In their study, direct ray tracing simulations of electron trajectory paths leaving the emitter surface were carried out to estimate m{α} and F, from which the virtual source size d_v and gun brightness B_t were then calculated by using Equations (2) and (3).
+The source brightness values range from 7×10^7 Am-2sr-1V-1 to 2.51×10^9 Am-2sr-1V-1 for cathode tip radii in the range of 130 nm to 800 nm.
+It is well known that there is a trade-off between the source brightness value and the tip size.
+On the one hand, a larger tip size has a greater emission area, thereby having a better current stability and can operate in much less stringent vacuum conditions [78].
+One the other hand, a larger tip size has a larger virtual source size and a lower source brightness value.
+This trade-off is applicable to all CFE sources, and most of the previous studies on CNT, LaB6, and CCnT tips made great efforts to maximize gun brightness at the price of having poor gun current stability and stringent vacuum requirements.
+Another stand out feature of the Graphene-Ni point cathodes is their low energy spread (Figure 5B).
+The measured energy spread ranges from 0.246 eV to 0.420 eV for tip radii in the range of 260 nm to 500 nm.
+The Graphene-Ni point cathode as presented here appears to have overcome many of the practical engineering difficulties.
+A comparison of typical operating parameters and electron optical properties for the Graphene-Ni point cathode and the state-of-the-art electron sources is listed in Table 1.